Lee J. Cobb: Television

 In 1959, on CBS' DuPont Show of the Month, he starred in the dual roles of Miguel de Cervantes and Don Quixote in the play I, Don Quixote, which years later became the musical Man of La Mancha.
 Cobb also appeared as the Medicine Bow, Wyoming owner of the Shiloh Ranch, Judge Henry Garth in the first four seasons (1962–1966), of the long-running NBC Western television series The Virginian (1962–1971).

-He reprised his role of Willy Loman in the 1966 CBS television adaptation of the famous play Death of a Salesman, which included Gene Wilder, James Farentino, Bernie Kopell, and George Segal.
+He reprised his role of Willy Loman in the 1966 CBS television adaptation of Death of a Salesman, which included Gene Wilder, James Farentino, Bernie Kopell, and George Segal.
 Cobb was nominated for an Emmy Award for the performance.
 Mildred Dunnock, who had co-starred in both the original stage version and the 1951 film version, again repeated her role as Linda, Willy's devoted wife.

 One of his last television roles was as a stalwart overworked elderly physician still making house calls in urban Baltimore, in Doctor Max, a TV pilot for a potential series that never materialized.
 His final aired television role was Origins of the Mafia, a miniseries about the history of the Sicilian Mafia, filmed on-location in Italy.
 He subsequently appeared alongside British actor Kenneth Griffith in an ABC television documentary on the American Revolution called Suddenly an Eagle, which was broadcast six months after his death.

 Political activity

-Cobb was accused of being a Communist in 1951 testimony before the House Un-American Activities Committee (HUAC) of the U.S. House of Representatives of the Congress by Larry Parks, himself an admitted former Communist Party member.
+Cobb was accused of being a Communist in 1951 testimony before the House Un-American Activities Committee (HUAC) by Larry Parks, himself an admitted former Communist Party member.
 Cobb was called to testify before HUAC but refused to do so for two years until his career was threatened by the blacklist.
 He relented in 1953 and gave testimony, naming 20 people as former members of the Communist Party USA.

 Later, Cobb explained why he "named names", saying:

 When the facilities of the government of the United States are drawn on an individual it can be terrifying.
 The blacklist is just the opening gambit—being deprived of work.
 Your passport is confiscated.
 That's minor.
 But not being able to move without being tailed is something else.
 After a certain point it grows to implied as well as articulated threats, and people succumb.
 My wife did, and she was institutionalized.
 The HUAC did a deal with me.
 I was pretty much worn down.
 I had no money.
 I couldn't borrow.
 I had the expenses of taking care of the children.
 Why am I subjecting my loved ones to this?
 If it's worth dying for, and I am just as idealistic as the next fellow.
 But I decided it wasn't worth dying for, and if this gesture was the way of getting out of the penitentiary I'd do it.
 I had to be employable again.